DEPARTMENT Of communication & design arts

 The Andersonian has been the student newspaper of Anderson University since 1947 and is published most weeks during the academic year.
 The print edition is distributed on campus, and news content also is available online.
 The newspaper offers journalism students a learning laboratory in which they can develop their reporting, writing, editing, design, photography, computer, and management skills.
 The Andersonian is a member of the Indiana Collegiate Press Association and the Hoosier State Press Association.

-The Andersonian also hosts “Raven Watch,” a weekly sportscast that features game highlights along with news and feature stories about AU teams and athletes.
+The Andersonian and Black Bird Media Lab produce “Raven Watch,” a weekly sportscast that features game highlights along with news and feature stories about AU teams and athletes.
 The production staff consist of students in a practicum taught by Professor Kris Rinas.
 In recent years, “Raven Watch” has received recognition on the national and statewide level.
 The show recently was a finalist for two national sports media awards: Outstanding Program Series, Collegiate Student by the Sports Video Group and a Pinnacle Award for Best Television Sportscast by the College Media Association.
 In 2020, the show won both first- and second-place awards in the Indiana Collegiate Press Association’s “best video” category.
 Wrote the judges: “This is amazingly well produced and narrated.
 This is better than many professional media outlets would be able to create.
 Nice work from the [on-camera talent].
 The mic’ing of the coach added a completely different element to this that puts it over the top.”
 The show, sponsored by the local Allstate firm the Folgate Agency, also airs on the City of Anderson’s cable-television channel.

 Black Bird Media Lab